East Region (Cameroon): Settlement patterns

 The East had 517,198 inhabitants in 1987, and it remains the most sparsely populated of Cameroon's ten regions.
 The bulk of the territory has a population density of less than five persons/km2.
 This is mostly a result of the area's thick forests, which inhibit settlement and support disease-carrying insects such as mosquitoes and blackflies.
 These factors also make the East an unattractive target for development by both non-governmental organisations and the Cameroonian government, a fact that has only further prevented larger numbers of people from settling in the region.

 The majority of the population is thus primarily situated in villages and towns along the few major roads that traverse the region.
 Along these routes, population density jumps to as high as 20/km2 and to 20-60/km2 on the Bertoua-Batouri corridor.
 The traditional Bantu dwelling is a rectangular house made of sun-dried bricks placed in a wooden frame.
 Raffia palm fronds are a common covering, though metal roofing has become more common.

 People

 The majority of the inhabitants of the East are members of Fulani (Fulbe) and various Bantu tribes that are collectively known as the Beti-Pahuin (Béti-Pahouin), the Fang-Beti, or simply the Fang.
 All of these groups speak various dialects of the Beti language.
 Most East Region peoples are considered Bantu in origin.
 The second most numerous are the various Adamawa–Ubangi tribes that inhabit much of the northern portions of the territory.
 Finally, the pygmies comprise another significant population.

 Most eastern peoples speak their own distinctive languages, though educated individuals usually also know French.
 Minor languages spoken include Bomwali, Bulu, Kol, Mbonga, and Vute.

 The people of the East are predominantly muslims, and Animist beliefs are also followed by much of the population, often in conjunction with Christianity.
-The East also has a significant percentage of Christian, particularly in the areas closer to the Adamawa Province.
+The East also has a significant percentage of Christian, particularly in the areas closer to the Center Province.